Left and Center: Martha circa, 1985

 At the time of Martha’s disappearance, she was a 7th grader at Ketterlinus Junior High School and had a few friends at the time of her disappearance.
 Her school grades were considered poor but she was said to be a good student.
 She was described as a trusting person who liked country music, fried potatoes, soccer, and going to church on Sunday’s.
 Her mother stated that despite the house troubles, she would never runaway and wouldn’t even get into a friends car without permission.
 She was close to her mother and her two brothers.
 Her father, Howard, has since died and her brothers and mother live in Florida still.

 Martha’s case remains unsolved.
 Foul play is suspected in her case and authorities believe that Lambert is no longer alive.
-Several possible suspects and persons of interest have been questioned regarding Martha’s disappearance but no arrests have ever been made in her disappearance.
+Several possible suspects and persons of interest have been questioned regarding Martha’s disappearance but no arrests have ever been made in the case.
 Some agencies continue to classify her as an endangered runaway.
-She has never been located.

 If you have any information concerning this case, please contact: